-Sweden is member of the Schengen Cooperation.
+Sweden is a member of the Schengen Cooperation.
 The Schengen Cooperation allows those who have a visa to travel to Sweden also to travel to the other member countries.
 The countries that form part of the Schengen Cooperation are often referred to as Schengen countries.

 Citizens from the following countries/territories require a visa when entering Sweden, check the list.

-General information on how to apply for a visa is found below.
+Information about how to apply for a visa is found below.
 For further information on each type of visa, please refer to the pages in the menu.

-After registering your application and booking appointment online at Swedish Migration Agency's website, at the appointed time, your application should be submitted to the Embassy of Sweden in Tehran.
+After registering your application and booking appointment online at Swedish Migration Agency's website, at the appointed time, your application should be submitted in person to the Embassy of Sweden in Tehran.
 Visa applications are only accepted inside the Embassy building and not in any other locations.

 The Swedish Embassy is only competent to examine and decide on a visa application where Sweden is the main destination.
 If you are planning to visit several Schengen states during your trip, or if you are planning several separate visits to the Schengen area within a period of two months, your application should be handed in to the consulate of the Member State that constitutes your main destination in terms of the length of stay, counted in days, or the purpose of stay.
 If no main destination can be determined, the application should be handed in to a consulate of the Member State where you first enter the Schengen area.
-If you are unsure about where your application should be handed in, you can contact the Embassy by email explaining your intended itinerary and we will help you.
+If you are unsure about where your application should be handed in, you can contact the Embassy by e-mail explaining your intended itinerary and we will help you.

 An entry visa is normally valid in all the Schengen countries.
 In exceptional cases a visa may be granted solely for entry into the country that issued it.
-For more information on the Schengen Agreement please click here.

 In certain exceptional cases your visa may be valid for entries and stays in Sweden or certain Schengen countries only, if you are registered in SIS (Schengen Information System) or if your passport is not accepted in all Schengen countries.

-The time it takes to process an application at the Embassy varies but decisions are generally reached within 15 days from the appointment at the Embassy.
+The time it takes to process an application at the Embassy varies, but decisions are generally reached within 15 days from the appointment at the Embassy.
 This period may be extended up to 45 calendar days in individual cases, notably when further examination of the application is needed.
-Make sure to submit all required and supporting documents at your visit at the Embassy in order to avoid unnecessary delays.
+Make sure to submit all required and supporting documents at your visit at the Embassy to avoid unnecessary delays.

 As soon as you receive your short-stay visa, make sure that all the information it contains is correct.
 Check the following:

-Do this yourself in order to avoid any problems or extra costs arising when using your visa.
+Do this yourself to avoid any problems or extra costs arising when using your visa.
 If you think that the information on the visa is incorrect, tell the Embassy immediately, so that any errors can be corrected.